Medicare only allows you to enroll during certain times of the year and based on your circumstance. Here’s a summary of the Medicare enrollment dates.

 Open Enrollment Period (OEP) (January 1 – March 31) – This is your opportunity to make one final change if you are not happy with your current plan.
 Effective date will be the 1st of the month following the date in which the final change was made.
 Moving from Original Medicare to a Medicare Advantage plan is not allowed.

-Special Election Period (SEP) – There are certain times when beneficiaries may be able to enroll in a Medicare plan outside the initial, annual and open enrollment periods.
+Special Election Period (SEP) – There are certain times when beneficiaries may be able to enroll in a Medicare plan outside the initial, annual and open enrollment periods, including but not limited to:

 - Retire and lose employer coverage